FaresMahgoub/Tank-Level-SCADA/README.md

 3. With `SIMULATE_LEVEL = true`, verify the control loop and safety logic in the Serial Monitor before connecting any hardware.
 4. Mount the sensor in its final position, then measure and update `EMPTY_DIST_CM` and `FULL_DIST_CM` for your tank.
 5. Upload, note the IP printed to serial, add a Modbus TCP device in Ignition pointing at that IP on port 502, configure the address mapping and tags above, and build the Perspective view.
+6. For the Phase 3 alarm layer: on an Ignition edition with a database module, configure the five alarms on `LT-101` and `FT-FAULT` per the alarm philosophy document, stand up PostgreSQL and an alarm journal profile, then add the Named Queries and build the analytics dashboard.
+No firmware change is needed.

 ---